wilfredinni/python-cheatsheet/blog_files/pysheet.md

     spam['color'] = 'black'
 ```

-Using `setdefault` we could make the same code more shortly:
+Using `setdefault` we could write the same code more succinctly:

 ```python
 >>> spam = {'name': 'Pooka', 'age': 5}